Rotorua farm worker jailed for life for brutally stabbing ex-wife Xi Wang to death

 Wang opened the door, holding her young son in her arms.

-Beazley was wearing a cap which was pulled down over his face and had his head bowed, which he believed would make it difficult for Wang to identify him.
+Beazley was wearing a cap which was pulled down over his face and had his head bowed, which he believed would make it difficult for his former partner to identify him.

 "[Beazley] attacked the victim without speaking, striking at her throat with his hunting knife," the police summary reads.